CloudCheckr/Developer-Community/Cost/QuickBooksInvoices/README.md

-# QuickBooks Invoices with the CloudCheckr API
+# QuickBooks Invoices with CloudCheckr API

 ---